GDMMBT/Accelerated-MM-Algorithms-for-Ranking-Scores-Inference-from-Comparison-Data/Instructions.md

 #For AccMM case
 dim(Acc.Bayesian.MM(init,tiny,alpha,beta,playersmatrix,n)$Iterationmatrix)[1]
 ```
 **Step 4**.
 Repeat the experiment for beta=0.01, 0.1, 1, 10 respectively and then record the number of iterations for each pair of alpha and beta.
-Note that, for MM case, when beta=0, it will return the MLE (Maximum Likelihood Estimator), which doesn't exist for AccMM case.
+Note that, for AccMM case, as \beta approaches 0 from above, the convergence time bound corresponds to that of the MM algorithm for ML estimation when \beta=0.